 It would be impossible to identify every theoretical or actual risk and opportunity.
-So it is important to focus on receiving early warning of when risks become more imminent or start to impact and enable us to optimise our position to take full advantage of opportunities.
+It is therefore important to focus on receiving early warning of when risks before they become more imminent or start to impact and enable us to optimise our position to take full advantage of opportunities.

-The RMS will be reviewed annually to take account of our evolving objectives, changing legislation, Government initiatives, best practice and experience gained within the council.
+The CRMS will be reviewed annually to take account of our evolving objectives, changing legislation, government initiatives, best practice and experience gained within the council.